 - "I understand you don't think it's a big deal, but I want you to know I think it's a big deal.
 If you ever want to talk about it, I'll try to help you out."

-- "Sometimes it helps to talk with a counselor even about 'small deals.'
+- "Sometimes it helps to talk with a clinician even about 'small deals.'
 If you want to make an appointment, I'll walk over there with you."